The Cedar Fairmount District, Cleveland Heights, Ohio

 An early example of a planned neighborhood shopping district, Cedar Fairmount is today a special improvement district and a thriving hub of the local residential community.
 The multi-story Heights Center Building, a Tudor-styled structure of offices and apartments over retail establishments — intended to evoke a miniature English village, was completed in 1918.
 The Alcazar, a Moorish-inspired residential hotel with restaurant and club facilities, followed in 1923.

-The Cedar Fairmount district is currently home to more than 100 businesses, including professionals, services, and restaurants, among a dense surrounding population of homes and apartments.
+The Cedar Fairmount District is currently home to more than 100 businesses, including professionals, services, and restaurants, among a dense surrounding population of homes and apartments.
 The University Circle area of Cleveland lies just a mile or so below Cedar Fairmount, as do Case Western Reserve University and University Hospitals of Cleveland.
 The Cleveland Clinic occupies a sprawling campus just a bit farther west.
 With so much employment nearby, the District's residential properties see high demand and consistent turnover.